alemart/surgescript/docs/reference/gc.md

 `collect()`

 Calls the Garbage Collector manually.
+You generally don't need to call this.